backprop64/DAMM/README.md

 ```

-## Using DAMM in your python scripts
+## Track Mice in your Python Scripts
 ```python
 from DAMM.tracking import PromptableVideoTracker